-Back Ground: Diabetes mellitus is a chronic disease causes by insulin uptake or deficiency.
-Side effects of diabetes are numerous according to severity of disease.
-Diabetes could harm the peripheral nerves with chronic pain, lead to nerve damage entitled diabetic neuropathy (DN).
-Signs and symptoms of DN are sharp pains, numbness, and tangling.
-Many patterns of nerve injuries could happen during DN but distal symmetric polyneuropathy (DSP) is most common.
-On the other hand, network analysis is a useful tool to assess incidences and progression of diseases.
+Introduction: Diabetes mellitus is a chronic disease caused by insulin uptake or deficiency.
+Side effects of diabetes are numerous, according to the severity of the disease.
+Diabetes could harm the peripheral nerves, with chronic pain leading to nerve damage known as diabetic neuropathy (DN).
+Signs and symptoms of DN are sharp pains, numbness, and tingling.
+Distal symmetric polyneuropathy is the most common nerve injury during DN.
+Accordingly, this study screens candidate genes related to sural nerve DN (SDN) to find the critical ones.

-Methods: Expression of different genes in diabetic patients with and without progressive neuropathy of surreal nerve (GSE24290) is considered as including data.
-GEO2R was applied to first step analysis to find the significant differentially expressed genes (DEGs).
-The queried significant DEGs plus 100 first neighbors were included in a network by Cytoscape software.
-The network was analyzed by Network analyzed application of Cytoscape and the central nodes were determined.
+Methods: Gene expression data from diabetic patients with and without progressive sural nerve neuropathy (GSE24290) were included in the analysis.
+GEO2R was applied to the first step analysis to find the significantly differentially expressed genes (DEGs).
+The queried significant DEGs, along with their first 100 neighbors, were included in a network using the Cytoscape software.
+The network was analyzed using the Cytoscape network analysis application, and the central nodes were identified.

-Results: The total 26 significant DEGs plus 100 first neighbors were interacted to form the network.
+Results: A total of 26 significant DEGs that were extracted from the gene expression profiles, plus 100 first neighbors, were interacted to form the network.
 INS, ALB, AKT1, APP, SNAP25, NEFL, GFAP, IL6, NEFM, TNF, MAPT, GAP43, and MBP were identified as 13 hubs of the network.
 NEFL and NEFM were highlighted as the queried hub genes.
-Insulin as the top hub node was determined among all interacted genes (the queried and added genes).
+Insulin, as the top hub node, was determined among all interacted genes (the queried and added genes).

-Conclusions: INS, NEFL, and NEFM are key genes in DN which are involve in metabolism regulation and intra cellular transportation into axons and denderites respectively.
+Conclusion: INS, NEFL, and NEFM are key genes in DN, which are involved in metabolism regulation and intracellular transportation into axons and dendrites, respectively.

 Type of Study: